sustglobal/dev-center/jekyll/_docs/dashboard-guide.md

 <b>Fig 3:</b> Riskiest 20 assets within a portfolio
 </p>

 This view allows you to quickly view assets that are most at-risk, and prioritize deeper investigation accordingly.
 Check the units for the x-axis by looking at the Indicator metadata table in the [Data Guide](data-guide).
-For a selected **Climate Scenario** and **Projected Hazard**, we show categorical risk, using the maximum value of risk exposure over a projected time window:
+For a selected **Climate Scenario** and **Climate Hazard**, we show categorical risk, using the maximum value of risk exposure over a projected time window:
 1. We use a 30 year window (2023-2052) for each hazard.
-The exception is sea level rise, for which we use a 2023-2100 window to account for sea level rises longer-term profound impacts.
+The exception is sea level rise, for which we use a 2023-2100 window to account for sea level rise's longer-term profound impacts.
 2. We use the maximum risk exposure value of each asset over all the years in the analysis time window.

 ### Historic Risk Event Occurrence